mkudija/mkudija.github.io/reading-notes/_md/2024-01-31-Why Catholic Bibles Are Bigger.md

 This books asks the question *Did the Council of Trend add books to Old Testament Scripture or did Protestantism remove them?* and answers clearly: Protestantism removed them.
 The book provides ample evidence and citations for the overall arc of the deuterocanon books, which is loosely as follows:
 - There were various Jewish canons in the first century (and various Jewish sects).
 But only the Pharisees survived the first revolt, and Rabbi Akiva closed the Rabbinic Bible in the early second century.
 - The earliest Christians accepted the deuterocanon as Scripture, including by virtually all of the Fathers until Jerome in the 4th century
-- Jerome's innovation—Hebrew Verity—was the view that there was only one Hebrew text which was the inspired original, and therefore the books of the Septuigint that he did not have access to Hebrew originals for were not canonical (this was disproven by the Dead Sea / Qumran Scrolls)
+- Jerome's innovation—Hebrew Verity—was the view that there was only one Hebrew text which was the inspired original, and therefore the books of the Septuagint that he did not have access to Hebrew originals for were not canonical (this was disproved by the Dead Sea / Qumran Scrolls)
 - Martin Luther cited the deuterocanon as Scripture until the Second Leipzig Disputation in 1519 when his opponent Eck cited 2 Maccabbees on the topic of Purgatory, after which rejected the deuterocanon as authoritative (though it was included as an appendix in his German translation of the Bible, as it was in virtually all early Protestant Bibles until the early 17th century)
 - Puritan theology and the opportunity of cost savings resulted in the removal of the deuterocanon from most Protestant Bibles by the 1830s.
 - English Puritanism, and American anti-Catholicism and misunderstanding, are two of the major contributors to the forgetting of the deuterocanon from the 1830s to the 1940s.